Years of Experience

 Certifications and Degrees

-Skill-wise, employees who report Project Management as part of the toolkit report the most money, earning $93K on average.
-It's pretty common to find people here who know Microsoft Office; one-tenth consider it a key competency.
-Operations Management, Microsoft Excel, and Leadership are also desirable skills.
+Employees who count Project Management among their skills enjoy higher pay; the median for this group is $92K annually.
+It's pretty common to find people here who know Microsoft Office; nearly one in ten consider it a key competency.
+Other top skills include Operations Management, Microsoft Excel, and Leadership.

 Benefits and Perks